• Extra Large

 Level Two

-Library privileges may be revoked for up to 1 year.
+Library privileges may be suspended for up to 1 year.

-• Patrons may not interfere with library employees in the performance of their duties and must follow any reasonable instruction by a staff member or security.
+2. No interfering with Library employees in the performance of their duties, and/or not following any reasonable instruction by a staff member or security.

 Level Three

-Library privileges will be revoked for 1 year.
+Library privileges will be suspended for up to 1 year.

-• Theft or attempted theft of library property is not permitted.
+6. No theft or attempted theft of library property.

 Public Health and Safety